-- 3.5.1 The Council has continued to liaise with neighbouring planning authorities on a number of important issues including emerging Local Plans and DPD's from neighbouring authorities - 3.5.2 The council also engages with neighbouring authorities specifically under Duty to Cooperate in the provision of new Local Plans and has Statements of Common Ground with neighbours which will need to be updated before the council consults on the regulation 19 Local Plan - 3.5.3 The South Downs National Park covers 40% of the area of Winchester District and there continues to be cross boundary liaison in respect of settlements that are close to or cross the boundary.
-The SDNP local plan is now adopted and discussions continue with SDNP in respect of VDS for settlements that cross the boundary.
+- 3.5.1 The Council has continued to liaise with neighbouring planning authorities on a number of important issues including emerging Local Plans and DPD's from neighbouring authorities - 3.5.2 The Council also engages with neighbouring authorities specifically under Duty to Cooperate in the provision of new Local Plans and has Statements of Common Grounds with neighbours which will need to be updated before the Council consults on the Regulation 19 Local Plan in Autumn 2024.

+3.5.3 The South Downs National Park covers 40% of the area of Winchester District and there continues to be cross - boundary liaison in respect of settlements that are close to or cross the boundary and planning issues that might have an impact on the National Park.
+The SDNP local plan is now adopted and discussions continue with SDNP in respect of VDS's in settlements that are located partly in the National Park.